New Medicine Service (NMS) – FAQs

 Q. Can we use the NHS logo and descriptor line (‘Providing NHS services’) on our patient leaflet for NMS?

-Yes, but only if the leaflet is solely to provide information to the patient about the NMS and doesn’t contain information about non-NHS services or act as promotional or advertising material.
+Yes, but only if the leaflet is solely to provide information to the patient about NMS and doesn’t contain information about non-NHS services or act as promotional or advertising material.
 The NHS logo is a trademark and must only be used in line with the guidelines on its use by community pharmacies.
 These guidelines (available at england.nhs.uk/nhsidentity/) do not permit the use of the NHS logo and the descriptor line on leaflets containing information on non-NHS services or on any other pharmacy promotional or advertising materials.

 Q. Must the pharmacy have a consultation room to provide the NMS?